This post contains affiliate links. If you make a purchase, I will be compensated at no additional cost to you. For my full disclosure, click here.

 Plan your holiday menus in advance.
 Seek out a coupon or sale on the "big ticket" item of the meal (like a spiral cut ham for example).
 Get whatever grocery items you can at Aldis.

 Wrapping paper is expensive and nearly impossible to reuse!
 Gift bags can be pricey too, but are often reusable.
 If you have bags available to reuse, do so!
 I keep a tote box full of Christmas bags in our attic from the prior year.
 When I go to wrap Christmas gifts, I start there.

 Having your Christmas tree or exterior lights run all day can rack up your electric bill.
 Put everything on a timer, and only have them on during the hours you will actually be enjoying them.

 This will likely be much more difficult in 2020 than most years due to the toll COVID19 has taken on our economy.
 In traditional years, consider picking up seasonal work at your favorite retail store.
 Not only will you make extra money, but you can also get a discount while gift shopping.

-Track how much you spend this holiday season on EVERYTHING, including gifts, extra groceries, travel expenses, etc. Starting in January 2020, start a sinking fund for next year's holiday season.
+Track how much you spend this holiday season on EVERYTHING, including gifts, extra groceries, travel expenses, etc. Starting in January 2022, start a sinking fund for next year's holiday season.
 For example, let's say you spent $1200 this year.
-Start setting aside $100/month in January 2021.
-By December of next year, your $1200 "sinking fund" will be complete and you can cashflow all estimated extra expenses without a single worry.
+Start setting aside $100/month in January 2022.
+By December, your $1200 "sinking fund" will be complete and you can cashflow all estimated extra expenses without a single worry.

 At the end of the day, try to remember the reason for the season and not let commercialized aspects add unwarranted stress.